AdaCore/training_material/courses/spark_for_ada_programmers/10_advanced_proof.rst

   - All information on modified variables is lost
   - Except information preserved in the loop invariant

-* This is true for the :code:`loop frame condition`
+* This is true for the :dfn:`loop frame condition`

   - Variables that are not modified
   - Parts of modified variables that are preserved